Factory Accident Solicitors — Scotland

 The Short of It

-If you’ve been injured within the last three years due to someone else’s negligence,
+If you’ve suffered an accident at work within the last three years due to someone else’s negligence,

 you may be entitled to claim factory accident compensation.